 $65 for trial

-Children should come with a long-sleeve top, long pants, covered shoes and a hat or cap.
-We recommend a covered attire to prevent against any insect bites and to protect against sunburn.
-Also as Fathers might recall, once you wear your “Long 4”, you are more willing to be immersed in nature and explore!
+Children should come in a long-sleeve top, long pants, covered shoes and a hat or cap.
+We recommend a covered attire to prevent insect bites, scratches and sunburn.
+It may seem uncomfortable but it actually isn't.
+Children will explore better with a covered attire as they feel more safe.

 What to bring

-Back pack with water bottle, raincoat, complete change of clothes and a snack.
+Backpack with water bottle, raincoat, change of clothes and a snack.
 You can bring slippers to pick them up in case their shoes get wet.

 Nature Explorers School currently runs weekly sessions at Mount Faber.
 We also have other programmes like camps or hikes at other locations like Clementi Forest, Pulau Ubin, Dairy Farm, Pasir Ris Park, Sembawang Park, Coney Island, Labrador Park and West Coast Park.